jlian/jlian.co/content/about/_index.md

 # Contact

-Send me a mail for whatever!
+Email me for whatever!
 I'd love to chat.

 {{< form-contact >}}